 Is your donor base growing, shrinking, or has it plateaued?
 Net new donors looks at your new donors and renewed donors to demonstrate your organization’s performance.
 Your donor acquisition rate is usually pretty cut and dry.
 If 100 people donated this year who'd never donated before, that's 100 new donors.

 But what if your donor renewal rate is only 50% (50 people who donated in 2016 didn't donate in 2017)?
 The low donor retention rate weakens the value of your newly obtained donors.
-Calculating your net new donors highlights this critical gap and adds context to your new donor acquisition rate.
+Calculating your net new donors' highlights this critical gap and adds context to your new donor acquisition rate.

 One important note: While getting new donors is always important, relying on new donors to keep your organization fully funded puts a lot of pressure on your development team to constantly generate a new stream of donors.
 Donor renewals are critical to a strong, reliable flow of donations.

 The title says it all for this KPI.
 Make certain your new donor is retained, and doesn't become a net new donor loss.
-According to the Fundraising Effectiveness Project's 2015 report, only 19% of first time donors donate are retained, whereas 63% of repeat donors are retained.
+According to the Fundraising Effectiveness Project's 2015 report, only 19% of first-time donors donate are retained, whereas 63% of repeat donors are retained.
 This statistic only further highlights the importance of keeping the time between the first and second donation as short as is reasonably possible.
 Get your donors in the habit of donating regularly and increase the donor’s lifetime value.

 A reactivated donor is an individual who previously lapsed, but gave again this year to your organization.
 Tracking and measuring reactivation rates can help you quantify the effectiveness of your recapture strategy.
 If you aren’t already running campaigns to reengage your lapsed donors, put that at the top of your list!
-They’ve given before, typically the amount of time and money it costs to reactivate lapsed donors versus acquire new donors is much less.
+They’ve given before, and typically the amount of time and money it costs to reactivate lapsed donors versus acquire new donors is much less.

 Speaking of costs, you should be evaluating how much your nonprofit is spending to get new donors.
 Not every campaign is going to be a rousing success and that’s OK, but you need to know when something isn’t working so you can change your strategy for the next campaign.
 Calculating the cost of donor acquisition is fairly simple.